![]() | ![]() |

 course of one week on the roof window of the caravan.
 Similar nest

-could be found outside and
+could be found outside a

-Impossible of course to give all the insects a proper treatment on these pages.
-I will limit myself to the occasional snapshot of beautiful and/or curious phenomena of which here there are some examples. |
+Impossible of course to give all the insects a proper treatment on

 ||